danksalot/ApiProxy/README.md

 # ApiProxy
-Asp.Net api that forwards requests to a configured host and returns the results.
+This is a simple ASP.NET api that forwards requests to a configured host and returns the results.
 Any path or query string parameters are passed on to the new host.

 Supported Http Methods:
 * GET